Copa Macaya: The championship for the ownership of the Cup

 With the decline of the Hispania AC at the end of 1903, it was evident that the history of the Copa Macaya was coming to an end, thus sparking the debate of who was entitled to take the Cup as its own, since a different team won in each edition (Hispania AC, FC Barcelona and Español).
 To resolve the situation, a championship between the previous three champions, Hispania AC, FC Barcelona and Club Español, was scheduled for November 1903, facing-off for the right to keep the trophy.
 However, when November came, Hispania had already disappeared, and since Club Español had won all the games of that season against Barcelona, the trophy was awarded to Club Español.

-From 1903–04 onwards, the Catalan championship began to be organized by the Catalan Football Federation and it became known as the Campionat de Catalunya.
+From 1903 to 04 onwards, the Catalan championship began to be organized by the Catalan Football Federation and it became known as the Campionat de Catalunya.